inpsyde/objects-hooks-remover/README.md

 It can be:

-- `null`, which means "all of them", i.e. the function will not take into account the object bound to closure to see if the closure should be removed.
+- `null`, which means "all of them", i.e. the function will not take into account the object bound to closure to see if the closure should be removed or not.
 - `false`, the function will only remove static closures or closure with no bound object.
 - a string containing a class name, the function will only remove closures having a bound object of the given class.
 - an object instance, the function will only remove closures bound to given object.

-The **third optional param**, `$target_args` is an array that can be used to distinguish closures by they arguments.
+The **third optional param**, `$target_args` is an array that can be used to distinguish closures by their parameters.

 For example, a closure like this: